Non-Minimal Dilaton Inflation from the Effective Gluodynamics

 \section{Conclusions}

-We have presented a single-field inflationary model in which the inflaton is a dilatonic scalar tied to the trace anomaly of a confining gauge sector.
-Starting from the Migdal--Shifman anomaly-matching effective Lagrangian~\eqref{eq:LMS}--\eqref{eq:VMSX}, which saturates the trace-anomaly Ward identities~\cite{Migdal:1982}, we performed the explicit $D=4$ field redefinitions to obtain a canonical scalar EFT with the logarithmic potential~\eqref{eq:VMS}.
-Embedding this EFT into gravity via the improvement-motivated nonminimal coupling~\eqref{eq:JordanAction}~\cite{Callan:1970}, we derived the exact Einstein-frame action~\eqref{eq:EinsteinAction} and used the exact slow-roll relations~\eqref{eq:epsExact}--\eqref{eq:ObsExact} to compute CMB observables without relying on asymptotic canonical-field approximations.
+{We have presented a single-field inflationary model in which the inflaton is a dilatonic scalar tied to the trace anomaly of a hidden confining gauge sector.
+Starting from the Migdal--Shifman anomaly-matching Lagrangian \eqref{eq:LMS}--\eqref{eq:VMSX}, we derived the canonical four-dimensional potential and the exact map $A=m^4/(64|e_{\rm vac}|)$, $\mu=4\sqrt{|e_{\rm vac}|}/m$.
+This establishes the nonperturbative origin of the logarithmic contribution and distinguishes it from a generic Coleman--Weinberg insertion.}

-For large $\xi$ the model approaches the universal plateau attractor~\eqref{eq:attractorPred}, while the anomaly sector leaves a controlled logarithmic deformation governed by $A/\lambda$ and characterized by $\Delta_{\rm MS}(\varphi_*)$.
-The observed scalar amplitude fixes the standard combination $\lambda/\xi^2$ through~\eqref{eq:xiLamRel}~\cite{Planck:2018}, making the remaining departures from the attractor directly testable in $(n_s,r)$ and the running across the CMB window.
-We also verified EFT consistency in the inflationary background, showing that viable parameter sets satisfy $H_*/\Lambda_{\rm bg}\ll 1$.
-Overall, the scenario yields an observationally consistent plateau with a microphysically motivated, quantifiable deviation providing a minimal, anomaly-anchored alternative to purely phenomenological logarithmic deformations.
+{The gravitationally completed model contains two additional Wilson coefficients, $\lambda$ and $\xi$.
+We have made their status explicit and have shown why they are physically needed: the pure MS limit is an important baseline and identifies the regime selected by CMB compatibility and EFT control, whereas the nonminimal coupling produces the plateau and the MS term supplies a calculable logarithmic deformation.
+The shift $\mu\to\mu e^{\delta}$ is absorbed by $\lambda\to\lambda-4A\delta$ at fixed $A$, but the local slope coefficient $A$ remains physical once the MS matching is specified.
+Neglect of the running of $\lambda$ and $\xi$ is justified only under the finite-window conditions \eqref{eq:RGcontrol}; in the plateau regime the CMB interval corresponds to the small logarithmic range \eqref{eq:CMBlogwindow}, making the fixed-coupling treatment a controlled pivot-scale approximation whenever the beta functions are moderate.}

+{Using exact Einstein-frame slow-roll expressions, we found the expected large-$\xi$ attractor behavior, $n_s\simeq1-2/N$ and $r\simeq12/N^2$, together with controlled departures governed by $A/\lambda$ and $\ln(\varphi_*/\mu)$.
+We also imposed both EFT cutoffs: the background-dependent nonminimal scale $\Lambda_{\rm bg}$ and the intrinsic confining-sector scale $m_{\rm gap}$.
+Viable benchmarks satisfy $H_*/\Lambda_{\rm bg}\ll1$ and can satisfy $H_*/m_{\rm gap}\ll1$ with explicit choices of $(A,\mu)$ consistent with the MS map; large-$N_h$ scaling or near-conformal resonance separation supplies concrete hidden-sector mechanisms for the required hierarchy.
+Points that fail the latter hierarchy are retained in the diagnostic plots to display the edge of the single-field MS description, with the controlled domain selected by $H_*/m_{\rm gap}\ll1$.
+The resulting scenario is therefore a nonminimal plateau inflation model whose leading logarithmic imprint is anomaly anchored, microscopically interpretable, and quantitatively constrained by CMB observables and EFT consistency.}